|

 in one of the folding chairs.
 What do you mean?

-Perhaps, said Eowyn, suddenly taking command, we
+Perhaps, said Eowyn, taking command, we should

-and handed it to her.
-Lady Hentmirë, Master Berryn,
+handed it to her.
+Lady Hentmirë, Master Berryn, and

-raising troops and will be marching out tomorrow at dawn.
+troops and will be marching out tomorrow at dawn.

 The Princes letter, said Eowyn, looking up